RolandFaure/Hairsplitter/README.md

 ## Quick start

-Let's say you used `reads.fastq` (any long reads) to build the assembly `assembly.gfa` (with any assembler)(the assembly can be in gfa or fasta format).
-To improve/phase your assembly using `Hairsplitter`, run
+Let's say `reads.fastq` (any long reads) were used to build assembly `assembly.gfa` (with any assembler)(the assembly can be in gfa or fasta format).
+To improve/phase the assembly using `Hairsplitter`, run
 ```
 Hairsplitter -f reads.fastq -i assembly.gfa -o hairsplitter_out/
 ```